 Write Time for Teens

-Virtual Write Time sessions take place every third Wednesday of the month from 5:00-6:00 pm PT on Zoom throughout the school year.
+Virtual Write Time sessions occur on two Wednesdays per month from 5:00-6:00 pm PT on Zoom throughout the school year.
 Please note that this is a program for TEENS ONLY!
 Because this program involves youth, we require that all participants who join via Zoom start the hour with their cameras on so that Hugo House instructors can verify the identity of attendees.
 If you don’t verify your identity when asked by the instructor, we reserve the right to remove you from the Zoom meeting.